 At the campsites you’ll find outhouses, cooking shelters, more bear boxes, tent platforms and barrels for grey water disposal.

-I’d rank the backpacking trip to Grizzly Lake in the top five in Canada!
+I’d rank the hike to Grizzly Lake in the Tombstones in the top five in Canada!

 The people we met on the trip were either from Whitehorse or from Germany and Switzerland.
 I find it interesting that the hike is well known outside of Canada.

-Although it’s not far to Grizzly Lake, count on it taking between 5 to 8 hours.
+Although it’s not far to hike to Grizzly Lake in the Tombstones, count on it taking between 5 to 8 hours.
 It is an area with grizzlies but I didn’t even see so much as bear scat.
 Do carry bear spray.
 One nice feature the park offers is the ability to rent bear spray for a $12 deposit.
 Since you can’t fly with it, this is very helpful.

 If you’re a backpacker, this is one trip that deserves to be on your bucket list.